yesodweb/yesodweb.com-content/blog/2012/4/announcing-yesod-1-0.md

 As for the second point: it's true that the type systems in Java and C++ make it difficult to express program invariants well.
-In Haskell, however, the strong type system let's us do much more.
+In Haskell, however, the expressive type system let's us do much more.
 If you've ever had an XSS vulnerability, generated an invalid link, treated a stream of bytes as text, or just made a typo, the compiler *can* help you.
 This means that in Haskell, you don't have to waste time writing unit tests for the boring, mundane stuff.
 Let